-FIGURE 1.-Characteristics of a sequential search model with informative screening.
-Notes: Figure plots key features of the model with informative screening.
-Data are simulated from a model in which application approval parameters are $p_h = 0.95$ and $p_l = 0.05$, the share of high types is $\lambda = 0.7$, the probability of full repayment for high and low types is $x_h = 0.8$, and $x_l = 0.4$, respectively, and the search costs and offered rates are distributed according to truncated normal distributions.
-Panel A plots the distribution of reservation rates for high type (solid) and low type (dashed) borrowers.
+Notes: Figure plots key aspects features of the model with informative screening.
+Data are simulated from a model in which application approval parameters are $p_h=0.95$ and $p_l=0.05$, the share of high types is $\lambda=0.7$, the probability of full repayment for high and low types are $x_h=0.8$, and $x_l=0.4$, respectively, and the search costs and offered rates are distributed according to truncated normal distributions.
+Panel A plots the distribution of reservation rates for high type (in blue) and low type (in red) borrowers.
 Panel B plots the percent of borrowers that are high type at each realized interest rate, highlighting the pattern of adverse selection.
-Panel C shows the percentage of successful borrowers who are high type as a function of search and the relationship between search and originated interest rates.
+Panel C shows the percentage of successful borrowers who are high type as a function of search and the relationship between search and originated interes rates.
 Panel D displays the relationship between search and default rates and application approval probability.

-low type individuals remain searching at the highest levels of search, while high type individuals drop out of the sample as they find acceptable loans.
+search, while high type individuals dropout of the sample as they find acceptable loans.
 As a result, borrowers' average reservation rate increases with the number of searches.
 Indeed, Panel C shows a positive relationship between search and realized interest rates for this simulated sample.
 Borrower sorting in a search model with informative applications can therefore generate a seemingly puzzling fact that borrowers, who search more, pay higher rates on average even if lenders do not observe borrowers' past searches.19 Rejections alone are not sufficient to explain this fact.
-If all borrowers are accepted with equal probability, $p_h = p_l$, the model's predictions equal that of a model without approvals, only with rescaled search costs.
+If all borrowers

-19Intuitively, if lenders could observe prior search, they would have a direct incentive to charge higher rates to customers who search more, strengthening the model prediction, but the model would lose much of its tractability.
+19Intuitively, if lenders could observe prior search they would have a direct incentive to charge higher rates to customers who search more strengthening the model prediction, but the model would lose much of its tractability.